• Skip to main content

 Notes

-The Maple Bourbon Butter makes a unique hostess or holiday gift when packed in a cute jar.
+The Maple Bourbon Butter makes a unique hostess or holiday gift packed in a cute jar.

-If you really want to live on the wild side, use bacon grease instead of olive oil to coat your potatoes.
+If you really want to live on the wild side, you can coat your potatoes with bacon grease instead of olive oil.
 It adds another flavor element.

 If you don’t have maple syrup, you can substitute honey.

 Remember, the size of your potatoes and the grill temperature will affect your cooking time.
-Try and use potatoes that are all about the same size to cook in the same amount of time.
-In general, you can plan on the following times for medium size potatoes: 250 degrees F. = 2 to 2.5 hours, 300 degrees F. = 1.5 to 2 hours, 350 degrees F. = 1 to 1.5 hours, and 400 degrees F. = 45 minutes to 1 hour.
+Try to use potatoes that are all about the same size to cook in the same amount of time.
+In general, you can plan on the following times for medium-sized potatoes: 250ยฐF = 2 to 2.5 hours, 300ยฐF = 1.5 to 2 hours, 350ยฐF = 1 to 1.5 hours, and 400ยฐF = 45 minutes to 1 hour.

-You can make the butter several days ahead and store it in the refrigerator until it’s time to use it.
+You can make the butter several days ahead and store it in the refrigerator until you need it.

 I only pierce my potatoes on the top to let out steam before I put them on the grill.
 If you pierce them on the bottom, they will leak all over your fire as they are cooking and could cause a flare-up.